SolaceProducts/terraform-solacebroker-queue-endpoint/examples/queue-with-topic-subscriptions/README.md

-# Queue with Topic Subsciptions Example
+# Queue with Topic Subscriptions Example

 Configuration in this directory creates a [queue with topic subscriptions](https://docs.solace.com/API/API-Developer-Guide/Adding-Topic-Subscriptio.htm) on the PubSub+ event broker leveraging the Queues & Endpoints Terraform module.